WHAT HAPPENS TO YOUR RENTAL DEPOSIT?

-It is the general practice in today’s rental market for landlords to request a deposit from their tenants before they move into the property, says Adrian Goslett, Regional Director and CEO of RE/MAX of Southern Africa.
-In fact, according to Section 5 of the Rental Housing Act, No. 50 of 1999 a landlord is legally entitled to request a deposit from their tenants.
+Most landlords request a deposit from their tenants before they move into the property.
+According to Section 5 of the Rental Housing Act, No. 50 of 1999, a landlord is legally entitled to request a deposit from their tenants.